Seven Arts Productions: Expansion

 In July 1962, Seven Arts announced plans to produce twenty films for MGM over the following years, describing the agreement as "the largest single pact ever negotiated with a major distributor by an independent producing company."
-The company also entered into a four-picture deal with 20th Century Fox, a three-picture deal with Warner Bros., and a two-picture deal with Columbia Pictures, in addition to its existing arrangement with the Mirisch Corporation to make films for United Artists.
+The company also entered into a four-picture deal with 20th Century Fox, a three-picture deal with Warner Bros.
+Pictures, and a two-picture deal with Columbia Pictures, in addition to its existing arrangement with the Mirisch Corporation to make films for United Artists.

 The MGM deal included titles such as Lolita, The Main Attraction, Tamahine, The Night of the Iguana, A Global Affair, Sunday in New York, Of Human Bondage, The Careful Man (directed by Joshua Logan), A Candle for St. Jude by Rumer Godden, This Property Is Condemned, Film of Memory (based on a French play), The Wild Affair, Meet Me in Monte Carlo (a musical with Alain Delon and Nancy Kwan), Not That Kind of Girl, and The New Adventures of Robin Crusoe.

 The 20th Century Fox agreement covered Gigot, The Other Side of the Mountain by John Patrick, The Disenchanted, and The Hunt for Kimathi.
 The Warner Bros. slate included The Count of Monte Cristo, Panic Button, and What Ever Happened to Baby Jane?.
 Columbia's agreement involved The Enchantress with Robert Mitchum and Assault on a Queen, produced by Mel Ferrer.
 The latter was eventually transferred to Warner Bros. and retitled Rampage.

 In addition, Seven Arts announced investments in a number of projects, including The Anatolian Smile from Elia Kazan, The Lonely Passion of Judith Hearne from John Huston, an untitled film by Vittorio De Sica, Robert Rossen's adaptation of The Hostage by Brendan Behan, Dr. Strangelove, Richard Brooks' The Streetwalker, Sammy Going South, The Loneliness of the Long Distance Runner, and adaptations of Reflections in a Golden Eye and Oh Dad, Poor Dad, Mamma's Hung You in the Closet and I'm Feelin' So Sad.
 The company was also developing Broadway projects, including a planned musical version of Casablanca with producer David Merrick.